A Trip to the Florida Railroad Museum

 The open air coach car, 6324: This car was acquired from Ringling Bros. and Barnum & Bailey Circus in 2012 and was repurposed for passenger seating together with a satellite concession stand.
 The 6324 is mainly used for most of the Florida Railroad Museum's events and its satellite concession stand is used during North Pole Express.
 Like the open air gondola and the SAL 821 cars this car is not climate controlled but on a great day you can see everything up close and personal too.

-The 6203 coach car: One of the Florida Railroad Museum's latest acquisitions, the 6203 coach car is an air conditioned climate controlled car and was placed in service in 2017.
+The 6203 coach car: The 6203 coach car is an air conditioned climate controlled car and was placed in service in 2017.
 This car came from the Orrville Railroad Heritage Society in Ohio and was featured in the movie Unstoppable, in the part where the children are riding the train as part of the rail safety campaign and the engineer of this train narrowly escapes the runaway freight train just in time by going into the siding.
 The 6203 features a restroom and a conductor's office and is also the place to be during the summer months when Florida's oppressive heat and humidity are in full swing.
-Part of the 6203 is also used as a main concession stand when the ACL 250 lounge car is taken out of service for maintenance.

-The 3155 coach car: Another of the Florida Railroad Museum's latest acquisitions, the 3155 coach car is an air conditioned climate controlled car and was placed in service in 2017 along with the 6203.
+The 3155 coach car: The 3155 coach car is an air conditioned climate controlled car and was placed in service in 2017 along with the 6203.
 Like the 6203, this car also came from the Orrville Railroad in Ohio and was also featured in the movie Unstoppable as well.
 The 3155 features sectioned coach seating and has its own restroom on board, albeit smaller than its 6203 counterpart.
 The 3155 is mainly used for the museum's high profile events such as Day Out With Thomas and the North Pole Express.

-The Seaboard Air Line 821 coach, the open air observation car as well as the 6324 coach car do not feature air conditioning, unlike the New Georgia coach, the ACL 250 Lounge Car and the 6203 and 3155 coach cars.
+The Seaboard Air Line 821 coach, the open air observation car as well as the 6324 coach car do not feature air conditioning, unlike the New Georgia coach, the ACL 250 Lounge Car and the 6203, 3155 and 214 coach cars as well as the 1204 dining car.
 As I mentioned previously, during the summer months the climate controlled cars get a good share of ridership due to the air conditioning installed.

 The train departs Parrish for a six mile trip north on the SW Line to Willow.
 On the way north you will pass by citrus groves and mossy forests that reflect the true meaning of the Sunshine State of Florida before the era of Interstates 75, 275 and 4.
 You'll pass under a set of Florida Power and Light transmission lines a third of the way north.